Trenhotel

-Trenhotel is a long distance, high-quality overnight train service which uses Talgo tilting trains technology and sleeping cars developed by the Spanish rail network operator Renfe.
-It is operated by Renfe when it operates within Spain, and is operated by its subsidiary Elipsos when in France, Switzerland and Italy.
+Trenhotel was a long distance, overnight train service which used Talgo tilting trains and sleeping cars developed by the Spanish rail network operator Renfe.
+It was operated by Renfe within Spain, and by its subsidiary Elipsos across France, Switzerland and Italy.

-The specially developed Talgo carriages are sometimes used by other railway companies, although usually in other livery.
-Trenhotel also offers special facilities for disabled passengers.
-Previously a competing night train service called Tren Estrella operated within Spain; this used traditional carriages on conventional Spanish (broad gauge) tracks.
+The specially developed Talgo carriages were sometimes used by other railway companies, although usually in other livery.
+Trenhotel also offered special facilities for disabled passengers.
+A more basic night train service called Tren Estrella previously operated within Spain; this used traditional carriages on conventional Spanish (broad gauge) tracks.

+All remaining night train services were effectively terminated in March 2020 during the COVID-19 pandemic and were not replaced.
+This was due to some routes being covered by daytime high-speed trains, the age of rolling stock and the diminishing popularity of some of the services.

 Composition and services

 Each Talgo train is composed of several interchangeable carriage types, permitting flexible composition depending on the mission.
 Tilting train technology is used with the series IV, V, VI and VII carriages.

 The series IV do not have gauge change required for cross-border routes and high speed lines, consequently being restricted to operate within the Iberian Peninsula standard network.

 The series VI are approved for circulation in France, Switzerland, Italy, Germany and Portugal.